Israeli airstrikes in Gaza kill 60 people, including 22 children, Health Ministry says

 The war in Gaza began when Hamas-led militants killed 1,200 people in a 2023 intrusion into southern Israel.
 Israel’s retaliatory offensive has killed over 52,800 Palestinians, many of them women and children, according to Gaza’s Health Ministry, which does not say how many of the dead were combatants or civilians.

-Israel’s offensive has obliterated vast swaths of Gaza’s urban landscape and displaced 90% of the population, often multiple times.
+Israel's offensive has obliterated vast swathes of Gaza's urban landscape and displaced 90% of the population, often multiple times.

-The strikes came amidst hopes that Trump's visit to the Middle East could usher in a ceasefire deal or renewal of humanitarian aid to Gaza.
+The strikes came amid hopes that Trump's visit to the Middle East could usher in a ceasefire deal or renewal of humanitarian aid to Gaza.

 France condemns Israeli blockade of humanitarian aid to Gaza